0

 © Blue1310

-In 2020, when the last edition took place (the worldwide pandemic kept everyone at home in 2021), 650 paddlers from 25 countries lined up at the start to glide across Lake Annecy’s blue waters.
+In 2023, 830 paddlers from 31 countries lined up at the start to glide across Lake Annecy’s blue waters.
 The GlaGla Race is especially popular with foreign competitors.
 To motivate locals to take the plunge, Benoit and his team plan to organize a more accessible 3 km course for the first time this year.
 All you need to do to participate is find a board, a wetsuit, gloves, and a beanie, and register for this truly unforgettable experience.

 © Blue1310